lisp-mirror/clcon/doc/demo-tour.md

 any lisp definition in the editor and jump to its source.
 If there are more then one definition (e.g. for FORMAT function), list of "hyperlinks" will show up at the console.
 Click on either of them with mouse to open an appropriate source.
 In the editor, completion works also - type `clco:s-l-d` in the editor and press `Tab`.
 Note that if there is no constituent character under cursor, Tab works as indent-line-command.

 ### Tcl
 Return to the console with `Control-.`.
-At the console, enter `.tapr cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
+Clean up current command with `Control-u` and enter `.tapr cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
 Position a keyboard cursor at any of them and press Control-F9 to go to its source.
 Return to the console with `Control-.` .
 Type a space and then `snit::Ca`.
 Then press `Control-Alt-u` .
 Name will expand to `::snit::Capitalize`.
 Press `Control-F9` and jump to a source of tcl proc.
+Note this is source from the library, not the source of clcon.
+Rather convenient.
 We only now support procs, not variables.
 Note that "find source" for tcl works for fully qualified names only.

 ### File name
 Return to the console with `Control-.`.
 Type a space and then some partial file name in Unix style, e.g. `c:/win` under Windows or `/bi` under Unix and then press `Control-F3`.
 Name will expand to `c:/windows` or `/bin`.

+Pressing `Control-Return` at the console inserts path to the file currently selected in the editor.
+Pressing `Control-Return` again adds file name.

 Switching between windows
 -----------